Christine Todd Whitman: Governor of New Jersey

 FEMA Director James Lee Witt meets with Governor Whitman and other New Jersey officials to discuss the response to Hurricane Floyd, September 21, 1999.

 Elections

 1993

 After winning a Republican primary, Whitman ran against incumbent James Florio for governor of New Jersey in the 1993 general election.
 Whitman won the election by a plurality, defeating Florio by one percentage point to become the first female governor in New Jersey history.
-As of 2025, she is first woman to have served as governor of New Jersey, with Mikie Sherrill serving as the second female governor of New Jersey.
+Until 2026, when Mikie Sherrill was sworn in, Whitman remained the only woman to have served as governor of New Jersey.

 Charges of suppression of minority votes were raised during Whitman's 1993 campaign.
 Two days after the election, Ed Rollins, Whitman's campaign manager, bragged about having spent $500,000 to suppress the black vote.
 Whitman denied Rollins's claim and demanded an apology and a retraction.
 An investigation into Rollins's claim found no wrongdoing.

 1997

 Whitman was re-elected in 1997, narrowly defeating Democrat Jim McGreevey, the mayor of Woodbridge Township.
 Whitman again prevailed by a one-point margin and received a plurality of the votes.
 Murray Sabrin, a college professor who ran as a Libertarian candidate, finished third with five percent of the vote.